On the Sample Complexity of Learning for Blind Inverse Problems: Proofs

-We now state lemmas to bound the errors that one can make when estimating empirical (cross)-covariance matrices.
-These are existing results and we provide the proofs in the appendix.
+We now state two classical lemmas to bound the errors that one can make when estimating empirical (cross)-covariance matrices.
+As these are existing results, we provide the proofs in the appendix.